NVIDIA/deepops/workloads/burn-in/README.md

 Experiments are verified when all jobs are complete.
 See the file verify_results.txt in the experiment directory.

-## How to use these scripts to burnin the cluster
+## How to use these scripts to burn-in the cluster
- * Run an experiement with 1 node to identify any slow nodes.
+ * Run an experiment where each node generates a result to identify any slow nodes.
 If any slow nodes are found, fix them.

 ```
 ./launch_slurm_experiment.py -c 1 -s dgx1v_16G --maxnodes <number of nodes to run single node burn-in>
 ```
-* Run multi-node jobs starting with two nodes and increasing (four, eight, etc) until the increasing the size of the job to the next power of two would be greater than half the system.
-At each node count, the all runs should be completed successfully with similar performance.
+* Run multi-node jobs starting with two nodes, and increase them (four, eight, etc) until the size of the job to the next power of two would be greater than half the system.
+At each node count, all runs should be completed successfully with similar performance.
 *Run two jobs at N/2 in size (N is the total number of nodes).
 *Run a job with all nodes.